MonoOni/binarydist/README.md

 `TypeInitializationException` can crash the runtime.
 This is being investigated.

-* Debugging a dynamically linked Mono may cause issues with GDB.
-A statically linked Mono may be shipped later.

 * The Ahead of Time compiler and bundling have not been tested, and likely do not function due to binary format differences in AIX/PASE.